 Explore Your Options

 It’s no secret that Rhode Island is the smallest state in the US.
-However, about 16% of the population of Rhode Island are ages 65 and up.
+However, about 18.9% of the population of Rhode Island are ages 65 and up.
 The great news is that Rhode Island, even though small in size, has many affordable senior healthcare options available.
 When you become eligible for Medicare, make sure you understand all of your options.
-First, do your research; understand what basic Medicare Part A and B cover.
+First, do your research; understand what basic Medicare Parts A and B cover.
 Then it’s time to learn the different ways to supplement it.
-Because Medicare Part A and B only cover about 80% of your health related costs most people choose a plan to help pick up the additional 20% that you would otherwise be responsible for.
+Because Medicare Parts A and B only cover about 80% of your health-related costs most people choose a plan to help pick up the additional 20% that you would otherwise be responsible for.
 These options are broken down into three different plan types.

-Medicare Advantage Plans or Part C, are approved by CMS, the Centers for Medicare and Medicaid Services.
+Medicare Advantage Plans (Part C) are approved by CMS, the Centers for Medicare and Medicaid Services.
 These are also offered by private health insurance companies and are network based.
 Medicare Advantage Plans offer a comprehensive array of benefits and in most cases offer prescription drug coverage built right into the policy.
-If you decide to enroll into a Medicare Advantage Plan your Medicare Part A and B benefits will be provided by the insurance carrier.
-These are county based plans, and even though Rhode Island is only made up of 5 total counties, you may not have the same options available as the county next to you.
+If you decide to enroll into a Medicare Advantage Plan your Medicare Parts A and B benefits will be provided by the insurance carrier.
+These are county-based plans, and even though Rhode Island is only made up of 5 total counties, you may not have the same options available as the county next to you.

 If you need help paying for your health insurance costs, you may qualify for extra help.
 The Rhode Island Department of Human Services manages Rite Care.
 This is the state’s Medicaid program and was created to assist people with low incomes obtain affordable health coverage.
 For more information click here.